wprender/cloudbreak-docs/docs/onprem.md

 # Install Cloudbreak Deployer

 To install Cloudbreak Deployer on your selected environment you have to follow the steps below.
-The instruction describe a CentOS-based installation.
+The instruction describe a CentOS based installation.

 ## Minimum and Recommended System Requirements

-To run the Cloudbreak Deployer and install the Cloudbreak Application, you must meet the following system requirements:
+To run the Cloudbreak Deployer and install the Cloudbreak Application, you must meet the following requirements:

   * RHEL / CentOS / Oracle Linux 7 (64-bit)
   * Docker 1.9.1
+  * Minimum and Recommended VM requirements:
     * 4GB RAM
     * 10GB disk
     * 2 cores

-> You can install Cloudbreak on Mac OS X "Darwin" for **evaluation purposes only**.
+> You can install Cloudbreak on **Mac OS X for evaluation purposes only**.
 This operating system is not supported for a production deployment of Cloudbreak.

 Make sure you opened the following ports: